microsoft/ai-developer/Labs/lab-05.md

 - Task 2: Create a Semantic Search Plugin to query the AI Search Index

 ## Task 1: Deploy a Text Embedding model

+In this task, you will explore different flow types in Azure AI Foundry by deploying a Text Embedding model to enable text representation and similarity analysis.

 1. Navigate to [Azure AI Foundry](https://ai.azure.com/) portal.
 1. Click on **Models + endpoints (1)** under **My assets** in the left pane and then click on **+ Deploy model**, followed by **Deploy Base model (2)**.